Yoquec/NeuralNetwork-from-scratch/README.md

-# Neural Network from scratch
+# Neural Networks from scratch
 Making a Neural Network with base python packages (numpy)

 I will be following [Sentdex](https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ) tutorial on making Neural Networks from scratch.